anna-marie-vos/Installs/README.md

 # Installing Python
 * ubuntu already has a python installed.
 To check the version: python --version
+* if you want to check which version of python3 is installed: python3 --version
 * To install latest version: sudo apt-get upgrade

 # Installing Unity on Linux